Horsiq/images/README.md

 ## The conditions of the application task

 The conditions that were presented in the application task has been tormenting my mind for some time.
 In a good way of course.
 Therefore, I have compiled all of my conclusions below and how I ended up with the product that is downloadable for anyone.
+IF the presentation elapses the five minute limit, please skip __1.
+Cirkle of Influence__ and __Factfulness _Ten Reasons Why We are Wrong about the World - And Why Things are Better than You Think_ by Hans Rosling__ and move onto __3- Conclusion__ and __4.
+Product Presentation__.

 ## 1. Cirkle of Influence:
    * You can determine your cirkle of influence through have's and be's.
 For example, "If I had a life partner", "I will be happy when I have ..." is your cirkle of concern.
 "I can be more patient", "I can be more inclusive" determines your cirkle of influence.
 It is the character focus.
 Contradictory to what I first believed that it was more of what you know or are capable of rather than the characteristics you can change to expand your cirkle of influence.